Are you someone who frowns whenever someone mentions the word “technical”?

 What are Technical Descriptions?

 A technical description is a document created for the end-user to understand how a product, process, or concept works.
-A technical description, as the name suggests, describes a process in terms of its purpose, design, parts, and other key details.
+A technical description typically includes the names of the product or process, gives a brief overview regarding its functions, and dives deep into its size, frames, and other components.
+A technical description describes a process in terms of its purpose, design, parts, and other key details.

 A technical description is the building block of technical documentation as it forms the core of the entire documentation.
 Technical descriptions are often used as part of a larger document (for example, a project proposal), but can be written as a standalone document as well.